camwebb/treetracker-decisions/0012-species-data.md

 # Management of Species Data

- * Deciders: @CamWebb, @SebastianGaertner
- * Date: 2022-11-02
+## Document history

+This ADR was first accepted in late 2022, with deciders @CamWebb and
+@SebastianGaertner.
+In late 2023 it was felt important to have a more detailed document (a ‘whitepaper’) to guide development of a stand-alone plant species service (see [project][4]).
+This ADR can serve as this guide and is being reworked in early 2024, to be decided by @CamWebb, @SebastianGaertner, and @dadiorchen.

 ## Context

-**Species**: The trees being recorded by Treetracker belong to many different species.
+**Species**: The plants being recorded by Treetracker belong to many different species.
 While some organizations and token buyers do not require species information, others do.
+Species information is desirable for a wide range of reasons, including:

+ * Estimating carbon storage: species vary greatly in their carbon density;
-Species vary greatly in their ecological characteristics and any accurate measure of carbon storage requires species data.
+ * Species selection for different habitats: species vary greatly in their ecological characteristics and site tolerance;
+ * Biodiversity banking: the simplest meaning of ‘biodiversity’ is species richness: more species = more biodiversity;
+ * Curiosity, education, aesthetics and spiritual value: humans naturally seek to name things that vary, and a more diverse forest with elements we can name is simply more interesting than a monoculture, and is likley to be more valuable in the eyes of locals, and donors.

 **Identification**: Identifying species and managing species information is hard.
 While many species used in reforestation are globally common, there is a very ‘long tail’ of hundreds of rarer